What to Look for in Your Affiliate Campaign?

 Inaccurate numbers for running analytics are the foundation of the biggest strategic blunders that a brand can commit.

-Brands determine their ad campaign strategies based on the clicks, leads, and conversion.
+Brands determine their ad campaign strategies based on the clicks, leads, and conversions.
 Unfortunately, affiliate fraud data adds fake data into the analysis.
 Because of the polluted data, it becomes challenging for marketers to determine the correct direction/approach for their upcoming campaigns which results in a potential loss of revenue for the brand.

 ● Devalues Marketing Efforts

 A recent study mentioned that two-thirds of the traffic online is contributed by good and bad bots and the balance is humans.
-In a situation like this falling prey to ad fraud can be the last nail on the coffin.
+In a situation like this falling prey to ad fraud can be the last nail in the coffin.
 Not having access to well-deserved data sets can choke the marketing funnel and create complete chaos within the organization.
 Exposure to polluted data from a sales/marketing standpoint can fundamentally jeopardize the business as a whole.

 3 Methods to Identify Affiliate Fraud